Konamiman/Nestor80/docs/LanguageReference.md

 ### Symbols

 A _symbol_ is a named 8 or 16 bit value.
-When assembling relocatable code this value can belong to the absolute, code or data segment or in a COMMON block.
+When assembling relocatable code this value can belong to the absolute, code or data segment or to a COMMON block.
 Valid characters for symbols are letters (any unicode letter is allowed, not just ASCII letters ✨), digits, and these: `$.?@_`.
 The first character of a symbol can't be a digit.

 Nestor80 treats symbols in a case-insensitive way, e.g. `foo`, `FOO` and `Foo` refer all to the same symbol.